 - Drain the potatoes after par boiling so that they are dry when being placing into the duck fat.

 - The potatoes should be laid out flat, touching ok, but not stacked when roasting.
-A rimmed pan is better than a flat one.
+A large rimmed baking sheet can be used if it ill easily hold the volume of hot duck fat and potatoes.

-- The potatoes don't need to be covered when placed in the oven.
+- The potatoes don't need to be covered when placed in the oven, but it does need to be a preheated oven so you can follow the cooking process accurately.

 - Remove from oven (using mits) and remove from duck fat (using tongs) both the pan and duck fat are quite hot at this point!